hooleymcknight/multi-project-clock/README.md

 This app was developed originally for freelancers to track time on multiple projects, so when a new timer is started, previous ones are paused.

-## Future updates
+## Recent updates

+- active timer stops and saves when window is closed
-- edit name should submit on Enter key press
+- edit name submits on Enter key press
-- timers should save user data on Reset button click
+- timers now save user data on Reset button click
-- stop and save active timer on window close
 - dark mode toggle
 - new app icon
+- Esc key in edit name cancels edit
-- user should get a prompt after clicking delete client button: "are you sure?"
+- user gets a prompt after clicking delete client button: "are you sure?"
+- indicator on toolbar icon that a timer is active (taskbar icon overlay)

+## Future updates

 - edit time
+- sum line for total hours for the day
+- clear all button
+- lock screen feature
 - simultaneous timer mode (multiple timers can run at once)
-- lock screen feature
-- indicator on toolbar icon that a timer is active
 - combine start/stop into a single button that toggles, and reduce the size of the "restart" button
-- sum line for total hours for the day
-- clear all button
+- add thumbnail toolbars for taskbar control
+- put taskbar icon overlay in top-right corner
+- simultaneous timer mode icon overlay shows number of live timers
+- make use of helpers/menu.js rather than having the menu template in main.js